 What’s a Fair Price for Nutritional Supplements?

 Confession time – I rely mostly on others to help me stay fit.
 I play soccer with friends, my wife keeps me fed with healthy meals, and even my co-workers talk about fitness a lot.
 Sticking to a healthy regimen can be difficult and frustrating, so all that surrounding energy is very helpful.
-With that spirit in mind, I thought I’d pay it forward by using data to help some of you make better financial decisions around getting healthy.
+With that spirit in mind, I thought I’d pay it forward by using data to help some of you make better financial decisions on supplement pricing to get healthy.

-Specifically, I’m going to use data on nutritional supplements to determine what’s a fair price for each one.
+Specifically, I’m going to use data on nutritional supplements to determine what’s considered fair supplement pricing.
 This is actually a hard thing to do if you’re not careful.
 Supplements are very unregulated, which means you have a wide variety of products, each offering different “features” and claiming separate benefits.
 Ultimately, you end up with a wide range of prices, which can make it hard to know if you’re paying a fair price.
-While I’m not an expert on supplements, I can use pricing data from our Product API to help you avoid getting ripped off.
-So let’s get to it!
+While I’m not an expert on supplements, I can use supplement pricing data from our Product API to help you avoid getting ripped off.

 - 1,520 available listings for creatine, narrowed down to 100 comparable listings